 As a general rule, I look to my marginal tax rates for federal income tax as a starting point--

 - Lower two federal tax brackets (10 and 15%) -> Roth

 - Middle tax brackets (25, 28 and 33%) -> Roth and/or Traditional

 - Highest two tax brackets (35 and 39.6%) -> Traditional with an eye toward Roth Conversion later

 Now to the limitations.
 As noted above, a lot of factors go into the decision of a Roth or traditional retirement account.
 The focus above is on federal income tax.
 This is in part because state income taxes range from none to extremely high taxes.
 It's important to consider your local tax situation when making this decision.

 Also, there is a wide range within the middle tax brackets, from 25% to 33%.
 On the lower end of this range, I lean toward a Roth account.
-On the higher end I lean toward a traditional account.
+On the higher end, I lean toward a traditional account.
 Regardless, keep in mind that it’s not all or nothing.
-You can choose to divide your contributions between a Roth and traditional account.
+You can choose to divide your contributions between a Roth and a traditional account.